-This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System (TRS) as of June 30, 2018 performed by Buck Global, LLC (Buck).
+This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System (TRS) as of June 30, 2019 performed by Buck Global, LLC (Buck).

 The actuarial valuation is based on financial information provided in the financial statements audited by KPMG LLP, member data provided by the Division of Retirement and Benefits, and medical enrollment data provided by the healthcare claims administrator (Aetna), as summarized in this report.
-The benefits considered are those delineated in Alaska statutes effective June 30, 2018.
+The benefits considered are those delineated in Alaska statutes effective June 30, 2019.
 The actuary did not verify the data submitted, but did perform tests for consistency and reasonableness.

 All costs, liabilities and other factors under TRS were determined in accordance with generally accepted actuarial principles and procedures.
 An actuarial cost method is used to measure the actuarial liabilities which we believe is reasonable.
 Buck is solely responsible for the actuarial data and actuarial results presented in this report.
-This report fully and fairly discloses the actuarial position of TRS as of June 30, 2018.
+This report fully and fairly discloses the actuarial position of TRS as of June 30, 2019.

-TRS is funded by Employer, State, and Member Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board) as required by Alaska state statutes.
+TRS is funded by Employer, State, and Member Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board) and as required by Alaska state statutes.
 The funding objective for TRS is to pay required contributions that remain level as a percent of total TRS compensation.
 The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, plan expenses, and amortize the Unfunded Actuarial Accrued Liability (UAAL) as a level percentage of total TRS compensation over a closed 25-year period as required by Alaska state statutes.
 The closed 25-year period was originally established effective June 30, 2014.
-Effective June 30, 2018, the Board adopted a layered UAAL amortization method: Layer #1 equals the sum of (i) the UAAL at June 30, 2018 based on the 2017 valuation, plus (ii) the FY18 experience gain/loss.
-Layer #1 is amortized over the remainder of the 25-year closed period that was established in 20141.
-Layer #2 equals the change in UAAL at June 30, 2018 due to the experience study and EGWP implementation.
-Layer #2 is amortized over a separate closed 25-year period starting in 2018.
-Future layers will be created each year based on the change in UAAL occurring that year, and will be amortized over separate closed 25-year periods.
+Effective June 30, 2018, the Board adopted a 25-year layered UAAL amortization method as described in Section 5.2.
 The UAAL amortization continues to be on a level percent of pay basis.
 The compensation used to determine required contributions is the total compensation of all active members in TRS, including those hired after July 1, 2006 who are members of the Defined Contribution Retirement (DCR) Plan.
 This objective is currently being met and is projected to continue to be met.
 Absent future gains/losses, actuarially determined contributions are expected to remain level as a percent of pay and the overall funded status is expected to increase to 100% after 25 years.